 When it comes to simple from scratch breakfast recipes, nothing easier than scones.
-In less than 30 minutes you can have warm buttery scones drizzled in a sweet glaze.
+In about an hour, you can have warm buttery scones drizzled in a sweet glaze.
 And they only require one bowl and you don’t even have to break out your mixer.

 My time working at a bakery, I was the scone queen.
 Ok I may have given myself that name.
 But after making about 10 batches each day.
 I think I had the arms to prove it.